 Early publications of the Center included a bibliography of scholarly research on women,Women's Work and Women's Studies (published 1971-1974), a booklet on vocational, family, medical, and legal resources titledHelp (published in 1971 and 1973), and volumes of collected scholarly papers,The Barnard Occasional Papers on Women's Issues.
 In 1991, the Center started publishing a newsletter, and since 2003 has produced the online journalThe Scholar & Feminist Online in addition to other print and online publications, videos, and a podcast.

 The Center is governed by an Advisory Board (previously the Executive Committee) and a Director.
 Barnard English professor Catherine Stimpson was a part of the task force that advocated for the creation of the Center and assumed the role of acting director from its inception through 1972.
 Jane S. Gould (Barnard '40), who had previously worked in Alumnae Affairs and the Office of Careers and Placement at Barnard, assumed the directorship after Stimpson and served until 1983.
 Temma Kaplan served as director from 1983-1991 and was followed by Leslie J. Calman (Barnard '74), who served from 1991-2000.
 Janet R. Jakobsen was named director in 2000 and served until 2015, when Barnard Professor of Women's Gender and Sexuality Studies and now chair of the Africana Studies Department, Tina Campt took over the position.
-The Center also collaborates with a constellation of activists, artists and scholars as fellows including Reina Gossett, Amber Hollibaugh, Ntozake Shange, and Katherine Acey.
+In 2018, Elizabeth Castelli assumed the role of director.
+The Center has also collaborated with a constellation of activists, artists and scholars as fellows including Reina Gossett, Amber Hollibaugh, Ntozake Shange, Mariame Kaba, and Katherine Acey.